 Rebuilding the Trolley System

-Trolley Renewal is a $660 million project to rebuild the Orange and Blue Line Trolleys.
-When complete in 2015, new low-floor trolleys will operate on the entire MTS Trolley network, making trips faster, more comfortable and more convenient for all passengers.
+Trolley Renewal is a $660 million project to rebuild the Orange and Blue Lines.
+When complete in 2015, new low-floor Trolleys will operate on the entire MTS Trolley network, making trips faster, more comfortable and more convenient for all passengers.

 Stay in the Know